-Several records were set or tied Thursday and more could fall Friday as Southern California rides the tail end of a winter heat wave.
+Several high temperature records were set or tied Thursday and more could fall Friday as Southern California rides the tail end of a winter heat wave.

-Woodland Hills hit 88 degrees Thursday, breaking a record set in 1963.
-Burbank reached 84 degrees.
-And the mercury in Lake Elsinore hit 89.
+Woodland Hills hit 88 degrees on Dec.
+28, breaking a record set in 1963.
+Burbank reached 84 degrees and Lake Elsinore soared to 89.

-Friday was expected to be the warmest day of the hot spell.
+Friday is expected to be the warmest day of the hot spell.

 "Definitely inland areas probably should be as warm as yesterday if not a little bit warmer today," said Richard Thompson, a meteorologist with the National Weather Service.
 "So it's going to be definitely another very warm day across the area.
-Possibility of some more records being set, especially across the valleys."
+There's a possibility of some more records being set, especially across the valleys."

-Temperatures were expected to dip Saturday and return to the lower or mid-70s by New Year's Day.
+Temperatures are expected to dip Saturday and return to the low or mid-70s by New Year's Day.